-This easy cream of celery soup is perfect for getting back in shape after any over indulgence.
-Made with no cream it’s a low calorie creamy celery soup thats both healthy and delicious!
+Cream of celery soup is perfect for getting back in shape after any over indulgence.
+This one is made with no cream.
+It's a low calorie creamy celery soup thats both healthy and delicious!

-Well it’s here folks, 2016 and a Very Happy New Year to you all! 😀
+Well it’s here.
+A Very Happy New Year to you all!

 If you’re a regular blog follower you’ll recall that my other half and I are having a “vegan January”.